Check out this two toned furniture makeover with a fun tan wash (color wash) technique and Fusion Mineral Paint in the color Blue Pine.

 I did apply a wood conditioner over the raw wood to prepare it and prevent the tan wash from looking blotchy.

-I covered all the raw wood with either painters tape or drop cloth.
-Once the raw wood was covered, I grabbed my paint sprayer and started to apply the Fusion mineral paint.
+I covered all the bare wood with either painters tape or drop cloth.
+Once the raw wood was covered, I grabbed my paint sprayer and started first with a coat of primer and then with the first coat of paint (Fusion mineral paint).
+I love this darker color!

 I applied two paint coats of Fusion paint to the cabinet.